Avatar

 Of course Polanski can direct, there's no surprise with that, but I don't really see any greatness in this thing...

-There's an extremely predictable plot and, unfortunately, there's nothing else to enjoy!
+There is a weak plot and, unfortunately, nothing else to enjoy!
 The deep, sad, obviousness behind every single concept and dialogue was just too much to handle for me!
-An obviousness hardly hidden by the fatiguing excess of DULL rhetoric behind every single (pointless) speech!
+The dull rhetoric behind every single - pointless - speech is what really killed this though.

 "But that's so smart 'cause it's so theatrical, and it's all set in one location in wich Polanski knows how to move the camera, and the characters are so verbose they HAVE to be at least smart!!"

-...no they don't and no they are not! (and who gives a shit about how many location they used?! )
+...no they don't and no they are not, and I don't give a shit about how many location and characters they used.

-the script is from a theatrical piece, unfortunately not a good one, a dated one...an extreeeemely dated one!
-(I think it was actually written in 2006, but it feels to me like it was written in the 70's by some kid who just discovered relativism).
+This movie is sure wordy, but not in a good way; the script is from a theatrical piece, unfortunately not a good one, a dated one...an extreeeemely dated one!
+(I think it was actually written in 2006, but it feels like it was written in the 70's by some kid who just discovered relativism).

 It was not even bad enough to make me angry, it's just pure mediocrity, and the fact that Polanski directed this made the all thing a lot more disappointing in my eyes.